hostinger/fireactions/README.md

 <...>
 runs-on:
 - self-hosted
-- actions-<GROUP>-<FLAVOR>
+- <PREFIX>[.GROUP][.FLAVOR] # e.g. fireactions.group1.1vcpu-1gb, fireactions.group1, fireactions
 ```

 Job labels identify the type of virtual machine to create for the Job.
-Label must begin with prefix `actions-` and must be followed by the group and flavor name.
-If the flavor name is not specified, the default configured flavor will be used.
+Label must begin with prefix and must be followed by the group and flavor name, separated by a dot.
+If neither group nor flavor is specified, the default group and flavor will be used.

-The label format is based on the following template:

-`<PREFIX>-<GROUP>-<FLAVOR>`

-Flavors and groups are defined in the `flavors` and `groups` section of the [configuration](./docs/configuration.md) file.
-The default flavor and group can be specified in the `default-flavor`, `default-group` options.
+See [Configuration](./docs//configuration.md) for more information on how to configure the default job label prefix, groups and flavors.

 ## Metrics